ict-solutions-dev/codeigniter-breadcrumbs/README.md

 replace_breadcrumb_params($newParams);
 ```

-This will replace any numeric text parameters in the breadcrumb links with the corresponding values from `$newParams`.
+This will replace any numeric text or specially configured words such as `create`, `edit` and `delete` in the breadcrumb links with the corresponding values from `$newParams`.

 Note that you must have already created an instance of the `Breadcrumb` class and set it up with the appropriate links before calling this function.